 Data-driven society and algorithmization is a fact of life, and various national and international think tanks all agree that using data correctly can make the difference between growth and stagnation.
 Our Master of Data Science course is meant for organizations that want to become more intelligent and have to deal with complex data challenges.

 Beyond data analytics and machine learning

-An organization’s intelligence can’t be captured in data analytics and machine learning alone, it goes far beyond that.
-In our practical model, you’ll learn where and how Data Science and the intelligent organization overlap, and why an analytical company culture is of great importance to the success of Data Science.
+An organization’s intelligence can’t be described in terms of in data analytics and machine learning alone, it goes far beyond that.
+In our practical model, you’ll learn where and how Data Science and the intelligent organization overlap, and why an analytical company culture is of great importance to the success of Data Science and artificial intelligence.

 10-day program of the Master of Data Science training course